5 Days Mount Nyiragongo & Bwindi Gorilla Trekking Safari

 Queen Elizabeth National Park

 Queen Elizabeth National Park is one of Uganda’s oldest parks and the second largest park after Murchison Falls National Park.
-It first initially known as ‘Kazinga National Park’ before it was renamed to commemorate a visit by Queen Elizabeth II of Great Britain, lies on the floor of Albertine rift valley.
+It first initially known as ‘Kazinga National Park’ before it was renamed to commemorate a visit by Queen Elizabeth II of Great Britain.
+It lies on the floor of Albertine rift valley.

 Queen Elizabeth National Park is understandably Uganda’s most popular tourist destination.
 The park’s diverse ecosystems, which include sprawling savanna, shady, humid forests, sparkling lakes and fertile wetlands, make it the ideal habitat for classic big game, ten primate species including chimpanzees and over 600 species of birds.